The 21532 zip code in Frostburg, Maryland tops our ranking of the most affordable places to live on the East Coast.

 Big Stone Gap ranks No. 214 among East Coast markets by energy costs, with households paying $0.11 per kWh of electricity.

-How we ranked the most affordable places on the East Coast
+How we ranked the most affordable cities and towns on the East Coast

 ✍️ Editor’s note: Our Affordability Score identifies the most affordable places in a region by zip code.